hellium01/presto/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

 Kafka data is unstructured and it has no metadata to describe the format of the messages.
-Without further configuration, the Kafka connector can access the data and map it in raw form but there are no actual columns besides the built-in ones:
+Without further configuration, the Kafka connector can access the data and delegatedMap it in raw form but there are no actual columns besides the built-in ones:

 .. code-block:: none